- 18 Oct 2024

 3.3 Multi-User Authentication

-Multi-User Authentication can be used to prevent account deletion and/or bucket deletion by a rouge user/ A customer root user can assign up to three security contacts who must unanimously approve of an attempted account deletion.
+Multi-User Authentication (MUA) can be used to prevent account deletion and/or bucket deletion by a rogue user.
+A customer root user can assign up to three security contacts who must unanimously approve of an attempted account and/or bucket deletion.
 Multi-Factor Authentication (MFA) is required to create, modify, or delete any security contact.
-If a security contact denies the deletion, the root account user will receive a message notifying that an attempt was made to delete the account and a security contact denied the action.
+If a security contact denies the account or bucket deletion, the root account user will receive a message notifying that an attempt was made to delete the account or bucket and a security contact denied the action.

-Additionally, there is no limit to the number of activities that these contacts can oversee and the security contacts do not need to have credentials to access the Wasabi Console, so there is no risk of the security contacts being compromised.
+Additionally, there is no limit to the number of activities that these contacts can oversee.
+The security contacts do not need to have access to the Wasabi console, so there is no risk of the security contacts’ Wasabi console credentials being compromised.

 4. Immutability